armory/documentation/_spinnaker_install_admin_guides/air-gapped.md

 You can run Halyard as a `Deployment` within the cluster that runs Spinnaker if the following conditions are true:

 * You cannot run Halyard directly on your machine.
-This might be because the local machine cannot run Docker or is not running OSX.
+This might be because the local machine cannot run Docker.
 * You have `kubectl` access to the cluster you are deploying to

 The `halyard-deployment.yml`manifest file can be found here: https://gist.github.com/imosquera/e6b42a187bd921dbb8a61e523cf568d8